RloanBRG/RloanBRG/README.md

 Hi, im a Brazilian guy who is on the way to get knowledge on how to code in some programing languages like Java or similar, or how to create a website using HTML, CSS and JavaScript.

-Currently doing a Computing Engeneering Faculty some i may have more chance to get a job. :)
+Currently doing a Computing Engeneering Faculty so i may have more chance to get a job. :)

 BR: